sagi-z/CanvasCV/doxygen_in/tut_screentext.md

 <BR>

-@subsection screentext_s2_2 Displaying user text in a fixed location Instead of displaying the help message or any other fixed text to the console use the enableScreenText and setScreenText(string) methods.
+@subsection screentext_s2_2 Displaying user text in a fixed location Instead of displaying the help message or any other fixed text to the console use the canvascv::Canvas::enableScreenText() and canvaccv::Canvas::setScreenText(string) methods.

-This flow is a little closer to the regular usage of the Canvas, but you don't need to create a widget of your own.
+This flow is a little closer to the regular usage of the *Canvas*, but you don't need to create a widget of your own.

 Adding to the previous example (we want to display this on an image):
 ~~~~~~~{.cpp}